 I don’t love it for its historical accuracy.
 As do all the Wyatt Earp – Doc Holliday movies, it omits more than it includes.
 The Earps were wild and crazy guys, a lot wilder and crazier than even the wildest, craziest portrayal Hollywood has yet put on the screen.
 Add Doc Holliday — who was a real nutter, a charming, psychopathic killer — and you have a seriously lethal bunch of guys.

 There were quite a few other Earp brothers who are always left out of the story, maybe because they didn’t go into the peacekeeping business.
 Daddy Earp was a real piece of work and deserves a movie of his own.
-Although I tend to be persnicketty about historical details, not when watching westerns.
+Although I tend to be persnicketty about historical details, I’m not when I watch westerns.
 No percentage in it.
-They are all horribly inaccurate.
+They are all wildly inaccurate.

-Tombstone has a great balance of classic western ingredients.
-Justice, revenge, violence, horses, great lines, wit, drama, humor, excellent cinematography and enough western mythology to make me go “Yeah!!”
+Tombstone has a perfect balance of classic western ingredients.
+Justice, revenge, violence, horses, great lines, wit, drama, humor, excellent cinematography and enough mythology to make me go “Yeah!!”

 Curly Bill: [takes a bill with Wyatt’s signature from a customer and throws it on the faro table]